gitsad/react-cordova-boilerplate/README.md

 ## Part of Readme from https://github.com/unimonkiez/react-cordova-boilerplate

+## Changed parts
+1. Changed structure of projects, from containers and components to views and modules which have containers and components
+2. Styling components is subjective opinion, I can't deny that Radium is very helpful tool for isolating and scaling styles but nowadays we have a lot of new things and tools which on the first throw of eye seem to be 'must be' in our projects.
+We have to remember that these tools are still in development and we don't know if this particular tool will not be deprecated in future.
+   Anyway, if you want to use tool like Radium I didn't remove this feature but I have added also main.scss to which you can import other scss files with styles of yuor components.
+3. Some things need to be deleted because during changing structure of project I've forgot about some files.

 ## Installing
 1. Install dependencies: ```npm i``` or ```yarn install```
 2. Install global tools: ```npm install -g cordova```